fgmart/fgmart.github.io/_projects/ai-tools-for-k12.md

 Mahipal (MS in CS 2022) with assistance from Dr. Ismaila Sanusi and Srija Ghosh (now a computer science student at Cornell University).

-It will be presented at [SIGCSE '24](https://sigcse2024.sigcse.org/details/sigcse-ts-2024-Papers-1/181/ChemAIstry-A-Novel-Software-Tool-for-Teaching-Model-Training-in-K-8-Education).
+ChemAIstry has a full paper presentation at [SIGCSE '24](https://sigcse2024.sigcse.org/details/sigcse-ts-2024-Papers-1/181/ChemAIstry-A-Novel-Software-Tool-for-Teaching-Model-Training-in-K-8-Education).

 ### Ask Me Anything